How Is The Liver Like a Starfish and a Lizard?

-Approximately 15,000 people in the U.S. are currently waiting for a liver transplant, and that number rises each year, according to the Organ Procurement and Transplantation Network.
+Approximately 10,000 people in the U.S. are currently waiting for a liver transplant, according to the Organ Procurement and Transplantation Network.

 NewYork-Presbyterian is aiming to reduce that number by offering a minimally invasive laparoscopic procedure that significantly reduces recovery time for living liver donors.

 Learn more about NewYork-Presbyterian’s Living Donor Liver Transplant Program.